bowaybilly/mmt-api/README.md

     Api should be protected by either a Json web token JWT or two factor authentication to prevent unathourised access.
     Specification should explicitly require handling errors gracefully and return standard error codes.
 2. Implementation:
-   Implementation of api should be fully restful i.e Use nouns instead of verbs in endpoint paths, allow for filtering and etc.
+   ::Implementation of api should be fully restful i.e Use nouns instead of verbs in endpoint paths, allow for filtering and etc.
    Api should also allow for version.
-This allows the api to evolve with the business
+This allows the api to evolve with the business.

 ## Before code can be deployed to production environment: